Protecting the world’s most vulnerable children from a deadly duo

 PATH tackles the deadly duo by emphasizing overlapping protection, scaling up proven methods, and developing innovative new tools to fill deadly gaps.
-For example, we’re making water safer, improving sanitation, and promoting good hygiene, nutrition, and breastfeeding.
-Through advocacy efforts, we’re also ensuring that diarrhea and pneumonia remain global health priorities.
+For example, to prevent both diseases we’re making water safer; improving sanitation; and promoting good hygiene, nutrition, and exclusive breastfeeding.
+Through our advocacy efforts, we’re also ensuring that diarrhea and pneumonia remain global and country-level health priorities.

-Diarrheal disease: improving tools and access to them
+Diarrheal disease: greater access to better tools

-Pneumonia: easier diagnosis and effective vaccines
+Pneumonia: easier diagnosis, better treatment, effective vaccines

 Pneumonia is particularly hard to identify, so PATH is empowering community health workers to diagnose and treat pneumonia with tools designed for their specific needs.
-We’re also advancing the next generation of affordable pneumococcal vaccines to protect against the most common cause of severe pneumonia—and to ensure accessibility for even the most vulnerable children.
+We advocate for the implementation of comprehensive treatment strategies that will bring lifesaving amoxicillin dispersible tablets and oxygen therapy within reach of all children.
+We’re also supporting the development and delivery of affordable vaccines to protect against several important causes of pneumonia—and to ensure accessibility for even the most vulnerable children.

 Photo: PATH/Heng Chivoan.